-This is another layout that was once popular, but has lost out because you have to climb over your sleeping partner to get out of bed at night.
+This once popular layout has gradually lost its appeal because it means you have to climb over your sleeping partner to get out of bed during the night.

-However, transverse beds are an even better way of saving space than French beds, so they remain popular in van conversions, and in motorhomes designed for larger families, because with the bed neatly tucked away at the back, you can get so much more in.
+However, they are an even better way of saving space than French beds, so they remain popular in van conversions, as well as in motorhomes that are designed for larger families.
+This is because you can get so much more in, with the bed neatly tucked away at the back.

 They leave enough room for a garage underneath – in fact, as with island beds, they can often be raised and lowered, depending on whether you need more storage space or a lower bed.
 Sometimes there is even direct access to the garage from inside.

-Transverse beds in coachbuilts are often a good option if you are well over 6ft tall, because these tend to be the longest beds on the market.
+Transverse beds in coachbuilts are normally a good option if you’re over 6ft tall, as they tend to be the longest beds available on the market.